YitziG/consent-policy/README.md

 <% } %>
 ```

-Using the example map from above the rendered html would look like so:
+Using the example map from above the rendered HTML would look like so:
 ```html
 <p>Please grant the following required permissions:</p>